bettercap/bettercap/README.md

 To pull latest BetterCAP version of the image:

-    $ docker pull evilsocket/bettercap-ng
+    $ docker pull bettercap/bettercap

 To run:

-    $ docker run -it --privileged --net=host evilsocket/bettercap-ng -h
+    $ docker run -it --privileged --net=host bettercap/bettercap -h

 ## Compilation

 Make sure you have a correctly configured **Go >= 1.8** environment, that `$GOPATH/bin` is in `$PATH` and the `libpcap-dev` package installed for your system, then:

-    $ go get github.com/evilsocket/bettercap-ng
+    $ go get github.com/bettercap/bettercap

-This command will download bettercap-ng, install its dependencies, compile it and move the `bettercap-ng` executable to `$GOPATH/bin`.
+This command will download bettercap, install its dependencies, compile it and move the `bettercap` executable to `$GOPATH/bin`.

-Now you can use `sudo bettercap-ng -h` to show the basic command line options and just `sudo bettercap-ng` to start an interactive session on your default network interface.
+Now you can use `sudo bettercap -h` to show the basic command line options and just `sudo bettercap` to start an interactive session on your default network interface.

 ## Compilation on Windows

-Despite Windows support [is not yet 100% complete](https://github.com/evilsocket/bettercap-ng/issues/45), it is possible to build bettercap-ng for Microsoft platforms and enjoy 99.99% of the experience.
+Despite Windows support [is not yet 100% complete](https://github.com/bettercap/bettercap/issues/45), it is possible to build bettercap for Microsoft platforms and enjoy 99.99% of the experience.
 The steps to prepare the building environment are:

 - Install [go amd64](https://golang.org/dl/) (add go binaries to your `%PATH%`).
 - Install [TDM GCC for amd64](http://tdm-gcc.tdragon.net/download) (add TDM-GCC binaries to your `%PATH%`).